Pathways of Reconciliation

 Indigenous and Settler Approaches to Implementing the TRC’s Calls to Action

-Aimée Craft (Editor), Paulette Regan (Author)
+Aimée Craft (Editor), Paulette Regan (Editor)

 Since the Truth and Reconciliation Commission released its Calls to Action in June 2015, governments, churches, non-profit, professional and community organizations, corporations, schools and universities, clubs and individuals have asked: “How can I/we participate in reconciliation?”